How to Know When It’s Time to Quit Your Job

 Did you know that more than half of UK workers are unhappy in their current jobs?
 The reasons for this are endless, but highlights include what you might expect—low pay, few opportunities for advancement or simply just finding it boring.

 Spending so much time every week doing something that you’re not passionate about, or even remotely interested in, can take a significant toll on your wellbeing after a while.
-So much, in fact, that you may be thinking about switching careers and searching for something that brings you a little more fulfillment.
+So much, in fact, that you may be thinking about switching careers and searching for something that brings you a little more fulfilment.

 1. You’re stagnating in your role